 More Related Articles on PlanetWare.com

-South Florida: At the southern tip of the state, the beaches at Bahia Honda State Park are just one of the many top places to visit in the Florida Keys.
-One of the area's most popular tourist destinations is Key West, a laid-back town with a Caribbean feel and an interesting past, once home to Ernest Hemingway.
+South Florida: At the southern tip of Florida are the Florida Keys, one of the state's most relaxed and enjoyable areas.
+One of the most popular tourist destinations in this string of islands is Key West, a laid-back town with a Caribbean feel and an interesting past, once home to Ernest Hemingway.
 Key West is also known for its numerous top-rated resorts, which range from high-end luxury to family-friendly vacation centers.
-The keys are also a top destination for snorkeling, from the easily accessible Key Largo to Dry Tortugas National Park, far into the waters of the Gulf of Mexico.